 To the extent permitted under Delaware law or other applicable law, we indemnify our directors, officers, employees, and agents against claims they may become subject to by virtue of serving in such capacities for us.
 We also have contractual indemnification agreements with our directors, officers, and certain senior executives.
 The maximum amount of future payments we could be required to make under these indemnification arrangements and agreements is potentially unlimited; however, we have insurance coverage that limits our exposure and enables us to recover a portion of any future amounts paid.
-We are not able to estimate the fair value of these indemnification arrangements in excess of applicable insurance coverage, if any.
+We are not able to estimate the fair value of these indemnification arrangements and agreements in excess of applicable insurance coverage, if any.

-We are party to a business opportunities agreement with Comverse which addresses potential conflicts of interest between Comverse and us.
-This agreement allocates between Comverse and us opportunities to pursue transactions or matters that, absent such allocation, could constitute corporate opportunities of both companies.
-Under the agreement, each party is precluded from pursuing opportunities it may become aware of which are offered to an employee of the other party, even if such employee serves as a director of the other entity.
-We have agreed to indemnify Comverse and its directors, officers, employees, and agents against any liabilities as a result of any claim that any provision of the agreement, or the failure to offer any business opportunity to us, violates or breaches any duty that may be owed to us by Comverse or any such person.
-Unless earlier terminated by the parties, the agreement will remain in place until Comverse no longer holds 20% of our voting power and none of our board members serves as a director or employee of Comverse.
+Prior to the CTI Merger, we were party to a business opportunities agreement with CTI which addressed potential conflicts of interest between CTI and us.
+This agreement allocated between CTI and us opportunities to pursue transactions or matters that, absent such allocation, could have constituted corporate opportunities of both companies.
+Under the agreement, each party was precluded from pursuing opportunities it became aware of which were offered to an employee of the other party, even if such employee served as a director of the other entity.
+We agreed to indemnify CTI and its directors, officers, employees, and agents against any liabilities as a result of any claim that any provision of the agreement, or the failure to offer any business opportunity to us, violated or breached any duty that may have been owed to us by CTI or any such person.